-To balance the deficit, revenue increases and expenditure reductions are included in the Approved FY 2018 Budget:
+To balance the deficit, revenue increases and expenditure reductions are included in the Recommended FY 2018 Budget:

-+\$2.4 million: Permit Fees Increase and Updated Revenue Estimate
+\$2.4 million: Permit Fees Increase and Updated Revenue Estimate

 A final review of revenue estimates increased the TTB forecast by \$2.4 million related to Building and Inspections permit fees.
 Actual receipts and future trends result in a \$2.1 million increase based on the current fee structure.
-For FY 2018, implementing an annual permit fee increase tied to the Consumer Price Index (CPI) also increases revenues.
-The fee increase is 2.4% for FY 2018 and generates an additional \$288,000.
+For FY 2018, implementing an annual permit fee increase tied to the Consumer Price Index (CPI) would also increase revenues.
+The proposed fee increase is 2.4% for FY 2018 and generates an additional \$288,000.

-+\$1.5 million: Parking Fines Increase
+\$1.5 million: Parking Fines Increase

-The FY 2018 Recommended Budget includes a \$15 per parking ticket increase that would have generated an additional \$900,000 annually.
-Also, the booting program was recommended to be included where a vendor will boot a car if there are three or more unpaid parking tickets, which would have generated \$600,000 annually for a total annual increase of \$1.5 million.
+The FY 2018 Recommended Budget includes a \$15 per parking ticket increase that will generate an additional \$900,000 annually.
+Also, the booting program is included where a vendor will boot a car if there are three or more unpaid parking tickets, which will generate \$600,000 annually for a total annual increase of \$1.5 million.

-+\$0.6 million: Parking Meter Rate Increases
+\$0.6 million: Parking Meter Rate Increases